-New Life mentors meet with 15-20 youth participants 2-3 times per week at their respective schools, where they engage in activities that promote conflict resolution, healthy interpersonal communication, emotional resilience, and informed decision-making skills (all through a trauma-informed lens), with the goal of providing participants with the tools needed to mindfully mitigate potentially volatile interactions with their peers and adult authority figures.
+During the school year, New Life mentors meet with 15-20 youth participants 2-3 times per week at their respective schools, where they engage in activities that promote conflict resolution, healthy interpersonal communication, emotional resilience, and informed decision-making skills (all through a trauma-informed lens), with the goal of providing participants with the tools needed to mindfully mitigate potentially volatile interactions with their peers and adult authority figures.
 Program participants are referred to New Life Movement by their teachers, school administrators, probation officers, and parents – and are also often recruited directly off the streets by New Life mentors – based on instances of truancy, acting out in class, fighting, drug use, and other delinquent behavior.
 Because Reactions program mentors also grew up with and overcame challenges that lead to such behaviors, our staff is able to connect deeply and authentically with at-risk Richmond youth in order to inspire real and lasting personal growth – laying the foundation for our participants to become positive and productive pillars in their community.

 *by submitting this form, you as parent/guardian are consenting to the child being enrolled in this program.

 If you have questions or concerns please contact Bendrick Foster at email@example.com